Pinchez25/fineract-python-client/fineract/docs/LoansApi.md

 Delete a Loan Application

-Note: Only loans in \"Submitted and awaiting approval\" status can be deleted.
+Note: Only loans in "Submitted and awaiting approval" status can be deleted.

 ### Example